Low-temperature heating systems are where all domestic heating systems are headed.

 It's worth mentioning this graph is only for natural gas. the maximum condensing efficiency for oil for example is 6%.
 Other sources also have lower condensing temperatures which make it harder to reclaim that lost energy.

-Although there are fewer variables and complications here, there is vastly more efficient to be gained from running heat pumps at as lower temperature as possible.
+Although there are fewer variables and complications here, there is vastly more efficiency to be gained from running heat pumps at a lower temperature.

 A heat pump running radiators at 55oc could use 40% more electricity than a system at 40°c.
 And we all know how much electricity costs.